top of page

 • Mufasa falls to his death

-• One scene has a stampede with many wildebeest running towards Young Simba
+• One scene has a stampede with many wildebeests running towards Young Simba

 Other Cautions/Advisories: